BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   technically different items)*
 * "ERROR MESSAGE" Ahab (the one used by Master Gee).
 Regular Ahabs will still spawn, though.
-* Possibly one or two other guns as well -- I didn't think to keep track at first.

 There's also a few drop pools / containers / etc which I've purposefully left alone: